danjwait/mHST/docs/devEnvSetup.md

  - The [Eclipse Integrated Development Environment](https://www.eclipse.org/ide/) (IDE) is primarily for UML and SysML modeling.
 There is a PlantUML plugin for VS Code, but I wasn't sure if that was a single-source of truth modeling tool with diagramming built in or just a diagramming tool.
 I've used Eclipse for other work before, including the Papyrus UML/SysML graphical editors, with a single model.
 I may also want to use the CDT tools, but I will try the VS Code ones first.
  - [x] Install [Eclipse 2021-21](https://www.eclipse.org/eclipseide/)
   - Used the installer approach (per Eclipse recommendation) ; started with the Eclipse IDE for C/C++ Developers package (will add other tools to that)
-  - Installed in C:\Users\dwait\eclipse
+  - Installed on Windows in C:\Users\userid\eclipse
   - Under "Help" tab ran "check for updates" before proceeding

 ### Papyrus UML & SysML
  - These are the UML and SysML modeling & diagramming tools.
-I have these installed on the Windows OS, not the WSL
+I have these installed in the Eclipse instance on Windows , not the WSL
- - [x] Install [Papyrus 6.0.0](https://www.eclipse.org/papyrus/download.html#accordion) ; installed via Eclipse IDE, "Help" tab -> "Install New Software..." and then "Work with" the 2021-12 Eclipse site; search for "modeling" -> installed the entire modeling kit (which includes Papyrus UML 6.0.0)
+ - [x] Install [Papyrus 6.0.0](https://www.eclipse.org/papyrus/download.html#accordion) ; installed via Eclipse IDE, "Help" tab -> "Install New Software..." and then "Work with" the 2021-12 Eclipse site; search for "modeling" -> installed the entire modeling kit (which includes Papyrus UML 6.0.0).
+  - Restart Eclipse
   - Under "Help" tab ran "check for updates" before proceeding
  - [x] Install [SysML1.6 plugin](https://marketplace.eclipse.org/content/papyrus-sysml-16) (2.2?).
 Used the drag & drop into Eclipse IDE window installer.
+ - Restart Eclipse

+### GitHub Token (not required)
+ - I use GitHub for most of this work, so setup Eclipse to use my github
+ - [x] Create Personal Access token per [EGit directions](https://wiki.eclipse.org/EGit/GitHub/User_Guide)

 ## NASA [F'](https://nasa.github.io/fprime/) and [F''](https://fprime-community.github.io/fpp/fpp-users-guide.html)
  - This is the flight software (FSW) application layer component architecture framework tool suite (F') I want to use, with its own editor (F'')